 These selectors can also be combined to create more complex selectors.

-If you want to see more CSS selector example, visit here.
+If you want to see more CSS selector examples, visit here.

-Let’s try to select “Get Started for Free” button below with different custom CSS selectors.
+Let’s try to select the “Get Started for Free” button below with different custom CSS selectors.

-Here it is the “Get Started for Free” button that is also displayed within the console.
+Here is the “Get Started for Free” button that is also displayed within the console.

 These four options below select the same element.

 You can use different combinations of different selectors depending on your website structure.